iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + The design of the builders currently take ownership and return `Self`.
 This is nice for chaining calls, but might suboptimal for performance.
 Is it more useful to take borrows, either `&Self` or `&mut Self`, instead?
-+ `getTransactionsToApprove` function: the function executing proof of work on `SealedBundleBuilder` is talking about getting tip and branch from the mentionede function.
++ `getTransactionsToApprove` function: the function executing proof of work on `SealedBundleBuilder` is talking about getting tip and branch from the mentioned function.
 Should it be part of this RFC or assumed external?
 + Work out how to sign groups of transactions taken together (signature levels 1, 2, and 3 require the same number of transactions).
 + Explain constants used throughout the code.